gianlucatruda/tic-tac-toe/README.md

 * Flask's development servers are not suitable for deployment and are used here merely for demonstration.
 * In deployment, the ```<game_id>``` would be cryptographic hash keys instead of integers.
 This would prevent users from accessing other games via gaming the URL scheme.
 * Writing the game across JS and Flask web servers is not the ideal architecture.
 The API is easily and efficiently made with Python and Flask, but the core game could be totally separate and built with responsive web frameworks.
 I focussed more on Python development as that fits the role I am applying for.
+* Due to limited time, there are some known bugs and blissful omissions:
+	* New games don't trigger the API yet, but supporting code exists to add this
+	* PUT requests from ```logic.js``` don't properly interface with the API, but the supporting code is all there
+	* Wins for x and o are detected fine, but a (very-unlikely) draw causes a bug that (I think) creates an infinite loop.